hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 title: Provenance Queries on Historical Data
 ---
 # Provenance queries
-The provenance API gives the user access to the following BCDB data:
+The provenance API gives the user access to the following Orion data:
 - The history of values for a given key, in different views and directions,
 - Information about which users accessed or modified a specific piece of data,
 - Information, including history, about the data items accessed by a given user,
 - A history of user transactions.

 Usually, provenance queries are used to investigate changes of some values over the time.
 For example, by sending `GET /provenance/data/history/{dbname}/{key}` we can follow changes of `key` over time.
-As mentioned above, BCDB supports multiple types of provenance queries and here is a base list of them:
+As mentioned above, Orion supports multiple types of provenance queries and here is a base list of them:

 Query to get changes of values for a given key over time, supports multiple options, like directions, etc. Examples of this query, including input and output format, can be found [here], [here] and [here].
 ```http request